mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/query/postgresql.md

 !!! info "Prerequisite"
-    Don't forget to install the PostgreSQL foreign data wrapper as explained in [connect your data section](/datasources/postgresql/#prerequisite).
+    Don't forget to install the MySQL foreign data wrapper as explained in [connect your data section](/datasources/postgresql/#prerequisite).

 To query the model, you will need to `SELECT` from the model table: